hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 # Iroha Special Instructions

-When we spoke about [how Iroha operates](intro.md#how-iroha-works), we said that Iroha Special Instructions is the only way to modify the world state.
+When we spoke about [how Iroha operates](intro.md#how-iroha-works), we said that Iroha Special Instructions are the only way to modify the world state.
-So what kinds of special instructions do we have?
+So, what kind of special instructions do we have?
 If you've read the tutorial for [Rust](../rust.md) or [Python](../python.md), you've already seen a couple of instructions: `Register<Account>` and `Mint<Quantity>`.